gromann/gridsome-forestry-starter/projects/upload-images-to-s3-from-a.net-core-api.md

     }
 ```

 The most important thing is to add the FromForm parameter binding to **every** parameter!
+At next I create an AddImageCommand, this is just a transport class to pass the parameters to my Service.
+Then the service will be async called.
+Afterwards a wrapper with that result plus status code or error message will be returned.

 #### Connecting to Amazon S3

 Next inside the service make sure to have your access key, access secret, and bucket name accessible.
-I would recommend saving those in .nets [Secret Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows "microsoft documentation of secret Manager"), but you can also save them in some Config files.
+I would recommend saving those in .net's [Secret Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows "microsoft documentation of secret Manager"), but you can also save them in some Config files.

     public async Task<ServiceResult<ImageDto>> UploadImageToS3(AddImageCommand command)
             {